-Office hours this semester are offered online by arrangement only - please sign up online at https://drcimino.youcanbook.me.
-Office hours will take place using my personal Zoom.
+Office hours this semester are offered online M/W/F by arrangement only - please sign up online at https://drcimino.youcanbook.me.
+Office hours will take place using my personal Zoom meeting room.
+Additional meeting times/days/locations can be arranged as needed and pending my availability.